temporalio/temporal-learning/docs/tutorials/python/sagas/index.md

 TASK_QUEUE_NAME = "saga-task-queue"
 ```

-These classes and constants will be used in both Activities, Workflows, and Workers.
+These classes and constants will be used throughout Activities, Workflows, and Workers.

-Workflows order and run the execution of Activities.
 With your Activities and shared data classes defined, the next step is to create the Workflow.
-This Workflow coordinates the execution of Activities and handle compensations to maintain consistency in case of failures.
+This Workflow coordinates the execution of Activities and handles compensations to maintain consistency in case of failure.

-## Create the Workflow Definition
+## Define your business process

 In the context of Temporal Workflows, compensation refers to the actions taken to roll back a transaction if an error occurs.
 Each step in the Workflow has a corresponding compensation step that is executed in reverse order if the Workflow encounters an error.